 Erika works with DMV FC as a team and GK coach and as the program’s Marketing Director.
-She currently holds a USSF “D” License.
+She is currently working toward her USSF “C” License.

 She also currently coaches with the West Virginia University Women’s Soccer Team in Morgantown, WV as a GK coach and with West Virginia’s state ODP program as the 2007 girls head coach.

 Previously, she was with the Howard University Women’s Soccer Team as a volunteer assistant for their goalkeepers, helping the team finish as regular-season champions and tournament finalists in the SWAC conference in 2019.
 That same year, Howard’s starting goalkeeper was awarded first-team All-SWAC honors as well as being named 2019 Goalkeeper of the Year.

 Erika Yohn grew up playing soccer in Morgantown, West Virginia where she was part of a highly successful club team that ranked as high as #2 nationally and won USYSA WV State Cup titles eight years in a row.
 She also was part of the Region I Olympic Development Program (ODP) team and traveled internationally to Costa Rica and Croatia.